guptasarthak328/hackrfsdr_sweep_pi/README.md

 2. SEVER PORT
 3. YOUR FILE NAME

+#### Server UDP Server
+sdr_server.py must output "UDP Server Up and Running" before sdr_client.py is executed.
+This is can be done by executing this file immediately after the Ethernet Connection has been established but before the raspberry pi starts transmitting data.
+A screenshot and video have been included below for further reference.

 #### Executing the files w/ Command Line Arguments

-sdr_sever.py should be run on the Raspberry Pi and will be given command line arguements in the format Center Frequency and Sample Rate.
+sdr_client.py should be run on the Raspberry Pi and will be given command line arguements in the format Center Frequency and Sample Rate.
 For example:

 ```bash
     python3 /Users/John/Desktop/Hackrf/sdr_server.py 92e6 20e6